How To Apply Thermal Paste To A CPU

 Pea method on Intel processor

-This is probably the most popular method of applying thermal paste to a processor.
-It is so popular because it is simple and it does the job.
+This is probably the most common method of applying thermal paste to a processor.
+It is so widespread because it is simple and it does the job.
 At least, most of the time.

 And don’t worry.
 Even if you get some of the paste onto the motherboard, nothing should happen, as most brands today develop electrically non-conductive compounds.

-Still, we suggest verifying to ensure that it isn’t transferable.
+Still, we suggest checking to ensure that it isn’t movable.

-Afterwards, cautiously place the cooler horizontally against the processor’s surface.
-When fastening the screws, ensure they are tightened in a diagonal manner.
-Tighten a single screw, then the one diagonally opposite to it, and proceed accordingly.
+Afterwards, carefully place the cooler horizontally against the processor’s surface.
+When fastening the screws, ensure they are secured in a diagonal manner.
+Tighten a lone screw, then the one diagonally opposite to it, and proceed accordingly.

-This is done to ensure that the pea-size thermal compound drop is spread out evenly.
+This is done to ensure that the pea-size thermal compound drop is spread uniformly.

 Cross Method